Uniform central limit theorems for non-stationary processes via relative weak convergence

 To prove the theorem, we rely on a characterization of relative CLTs in terms of relative compactness and marginal relative CLTs of $\G_n$, similar to classical empirical process theory.
 Regarding the marginals, we provide a relative version of Lyapunov's multivariate CLT (\cref{thm:multi-rel-clt}).
 Relative compactness is established under bracketing conditions tailored to non-stationary $\beta$-mixing sequences (\cref{thm:asy-tightness-sup-br}).
 Generally, such entropy conditions also ensure the existence of the sequence of approximating Gaussians.
 The proof relies on a chaining argument with adaptive coupling and truncation.
 An important intermediate step is a new maximal inequality (\Cref{thm:chaining-in-text}) that may be of independent interest.

-\paragraph*{Contribution 3: Bootstrap inference under non-stationarity} Many inferential methods rely on a tractable Gaussian approximation in a weak sense, but whether that Gaussian changes with the sample size plays a subordinate role.
-A key difficulty remains, however.
-The covariance structure of the approximating Gaussian process is not known in practice and difficult to estimate.
-The bootstrap is a common solution to this problem and considerable effort has been devoted to deriving consistent bootstrap schemes for special cases of non-stationary data \citep{buhlmann1998sieve,synowiecki2007consistency}.
-Extending the work of \cite{bucher2019note}, we characterize bootstrap consistency in terms of relative weak convergence.
-Using our relative CLTs, we prove consistency of generic multiplier bootstrap procedures for non-stationary time series solely under moment, mixing and entropy assumptions (\Cref{thm:bstrap-univ}).
+\paragraph*{Contribution 3: Bootstrap inference under non-stationarity} Our third contribution addresses the key practical obstacle: the covariance structure of the approximating Gaussian process is unknown and generally difficult to estimate.
+The bootstrap offers a natural solution, but existing procedures are mostly tailored to specific types of non-stationarity \citep{buhlmann1998sieve,synowiecki2007consistency}.
+Extending \cite{bucher2019note}, we characterize bootstrap consistency through relative weak convergence (\Cref{thm:bstrap-rwc}) and establish new consistency results for generic multiplier bootstrap procedures for non-stationary time-series solely under moment, mixing, and entropy conditions (\Cref{thm:bstrap-univ}).